batra98/Monte_Carlo-TD-Function_Approximation/Q_2/README.md

 ## Introduction
 - We take **FrozenLake 8X8/4X4** from OpenAI gym and configure it to have suitable number of slippery blocks.
 - Implement **SARSA**, **Q-Learning**, **Expected SARSA** agents for the FrokenLake environment.
+- The description of the environment can be found [here](https://gym.openai.com/envs/FrozenLake-v0/).

 ## :file_folder: File Structure
 ```bash